haniffalab/webatlas-pipeline/sphinx/configuration.rst

       batch_size: 1000 # batch size (number of columns to process at a time if matrix is dense/csc, number of rows if matrix is csr) if `batch_processing` is set to `True`
       consolidate_metadata: "True" # whether to consolidate output zarr metadata.
 Defaults to `True`
       annotations: path/to/table.csv #path to the table you want to add to adata.obs columns
-      annotations_column_index: "cell_id" #column name within "annotations" which will be used as index column to merge with adata.obs (should have the same cell identifiers as in adata.obs)
+      annotations_column_index: "cell_id" # Name of the column in the "annotations" file to be used as the index for merging with adata.obs.
+This column must contain the same cell identifiers as those in adata.obs.
     spaceranger:
       save_h5ad: "True" # save the intermediate h5ad to the output directory.
 Defaults to `False`
       load_clusters: "True" # set to `False` to disable loading the clusters from the `analysis` directory